What You Should Know About DHEA

 Fig 4.
 Conversion of DHEA into other steroid hormones.

 While DHEA may raise testosterone levels in women, who very efficiently convert it to testosterone, this does not appear to be true for men.
 Scientists at the University of California, San Diego, performed a study on 13 men and 17 women, ranging from 40–70 years of age.
 These subjects were given 50 mg of DHEA orally every night for six-months.
 The scientists reported that testosterone, dihydrotestosterone, and androstenedione were doubledin women—bringing these levels into the physiological range for young women.
-In men, however, only androstenedione levels increased slightly, while testosterone and dihydrotestosterone levels were unchanged (Figure 5).
-Clearly, it appears that physiological doses of DHEA [i.e., doses that restore DHEA and DHEA-S (DHEA-Sulfate) levels to those of youthful men and women] do not significantly elevate testosterone in men.
+In men, however, only androstenedione levels increased slightly, while testosterone and dihydrotestosterone levels were unchanged (Figure 5).13 Clearly, it appears that physiological doses of DHEA [i.e., doses that restore DHEA and

 Fig 6.
 Changes in DHEA, DHEA-S, testosterone, dihydrotestosterone, and androstenedione after 400 mg oral DHEA in a 72 year-old man.
 DHEA-S, mcg/dl.
-All others, ng/dl.
+All others, ng/dl.14

 Does DHEA Promote Prostate Cancer Cell Growth?